willeyzhou1/weather-app/README.md

 # 1.
 Get more practice with using APIs n stuff :D
 # 2.
-Familiarize myself with using Javascript more bc uhhh yikes : )
+Familiarize myself with using Javascript more

+Skills learned:
+API usage, Javascript (especially proper function usage), HTML, CSS